Carol Douglas paints and teaches in Rockport, Maine.

 Her work has been shown in galleries across the United States.
 Her work is represented in her own gallery in Rockport, ME.

-Douglas is a member of the Maine Arts Commission and a former chair of New York Plein Air Painters.
+Douglas is a former chair of New York Plein Air Painters.